EB1-A

 Presenting Evidence

-Aria Law Group attorneys advise that the most effective method to determine if the non-resident is “one of the small percentage who have risen to the very top” of his or her area of study is to provide documentation that sets a benchmark for comparison between the non-resident and their colleagues that are deemed typical or average in the area of study.
-For instance, if the non-resident is in a discipline in which the printing of academic pieces is normal, Aria Law Group will show documentation that the petitioner’s pieces were seen in the most prominent periodicals in the area of study, were the topic of peer discussion in these periodicals, or were extensively cited in other academic journals.
+Green Card Link attorneys advise that the most effective method to determine if the non-resident is “one of the small percentage who have risen to the very top” of his or her area of study is to provide documentation that sets a benchmark for comparison between the non-resident and their colleagues that are deemed typical or average in the area of study.
+For instance, if the non-resident is in a discipline in which the printing of academic pieces is normal, Green Card Link will show documentation that the petitioner’s pieces were seen in the most prominent periodicals in the area of study, were the topic of peer discussion in these periodicals, or were extensively cited in other academic journals.

 Approved Cases Comparison

-Even though USCIS tries to discourage using comparisons between EB1-A successful petitions in the same area of expertise, Aria Law Group attorneys have determined that both AAO and the court system regularly stated that agency regulations established the governing guideline for determining extraordinary skills as being a comparison with peers in the area of expertise.
+Even though USCIS tries to discourage using comparisons between EB1-A successful petitions in the same area of expertise, Green Card Link attorneys have determined that both AAO and the court system regularly stated that agency regulations established the governing guideline for determining extraordinary skills as being a comparison with peers in the area of expertise.
 As a result, USCIS treatment of colleagues in the area of study with similar credentials is extremely significant to an extraordinary ability petition.

 USCIS Adjudicators Two-Part Approach

 In 2010, the Ninth Circuit U.S. Court of Appeals reexamined the denial of a EB-1A petition, the Kazarian case.
 The AAO concluded that the Kazarian case utilized a two-part approach: Part One: Counting the Evidence Types Submitted; Part Two: Determination of Final Merits.
-Click this link to see a detailed summary of this notable case provided by Aria Law Group.
+Click this link to see a detailed summary of this notable case provided by Green Card Link.
 Two-Part Approach (the Kazarian case) for EB-1A (Alien of Extraordinary Ability) petition

 Join our listing to receive the latest immigration news and updates